m33ts4k0z/silabs-multipan-docker/README.md

 # Silabs multiprotocol for HA docker installtion

-This does the same as the Silicon Labs addon for HAOS.
+This container is a dockerized version of the Silicon Labs addon for HAOS.

 Basically changed s6-overlay scripts and delete bashio.